rhysstever/Eona/Nations/Wayward Coast.md

 Due to the geography of the nation, citizens' daily lives revolve around sea life.
 Common occupations include: crew working on a ship, dockhands loading and unloading shipments, and merchants selling acquired goods.

-Society in the Wayward Coast is intertwined in religious worship.
-Citizens can only progress by furthering their connection with the Empress and her connection to Atal the All-Bright and Yher the Dark One (see [[Deities of Eona]]).
+Society in the Wayward Coast is intertwined in religion.
+While they recognize all of the [[Deities of Eona]], they specifically worship the Way of the Sun and Moon, which pledges to the deities Atal the All-Bright and Yher the Dark One.

-The Way of the Sun and Moon.

 ## Relationships
 Most citizens of the Wayward Coast follow the teachings of Atal the All-Bright and Yher the Dark One and, thus the Empress's rule.
 Non-believers usually feel societal pressure to worship and many convert.
 The Empress is regarded as an extension of Atal and Yher, so most people consider them at least part deity.